dusk196/chrome-restore-session-extension/README.md

 # chrome-restore-session-extension
-A Chrome/Edge extension that will restore the previous session
+A Chrome extension that will restore the previous session!